CCExtractor/website/content/public/general/support.md

-### Slack
+---
+title: "Slack"
+---

 Slack is a great communication tool.
 Most CCExtractor developers hang out in a slack team.
-You're welcome to request an invitation here:
+You're welcome to request an invitation [here](https://slackinvite.ccextractor.org/), use token: **subtitles**
-TODO

 ### Technical issues